You can be sitting in a room full of people and still feel completely alone.

 Opening up feels risky.

-You might think: “What if they don’t understand?”
+You might think: “What if they do not understand?”
 “What if they judge me?”
 “What if I look weak?”

 So you stay quiet.